gitter-badger/Confluent-On-Cloudera/README.md

   <img src="https://raw.githubusercontent.com/Landoop/CSD/gh-pages/imgs/SelectRolesAndHosts.png" width="700"/></a>
 </p>

+And then we go through a configuration/settings page where we can review the port numbers and other setting related to our new services

-Success (!) we have the `Confluent Platform 2.0.1` managed through Cloudera Manager
+Success :-) we have the `Confluent Platform 2.0.1` managed through Cloudera Manager

 <p align="center">
   <img src="https://raw.githubusercontent.com/Landoop/CSD/gh-pages/imgs/success.png" width="400"/></a>